enkidevs/curriculum/go/intro/variables-and-constants/type-conversion.md

 // Result after print:
 31
 ```
-This wil take the float64 convert it to an int and save it in the `newType` value.
+This will take the float64 convert it to an int and save it in the `newType` value.

 ---
 ## Practice

-Finish the code bellow to convert the "result" floating point number to a new integer number called "newType".
+Finish the code below to convert the "result" floating-point number to a new integer number called "newType".
 And input what the output would be.

 ```go